 It also makes for great pictures, it doesn't really matter from which side you photograph this beautiful waterfall.
 It is beautiful from every angle, both near and far.

-Day trip to the Top of Europe
+4. Day trip to the Top of Europe

 So I'm not there yet.
-From here we have to make another climb through the mountain via the 7 km long Eiger tunnel to the top.
+From here we have to make another climb, straight through the mountain, via the 7 km long Eiger tunnel to the top.
 It's an amazing journey and once there you look down over the Aletsch Glacier and to the German and Italian Alps.
 The view is truly spectacular.
-I decided to share some cookies with some tough birds braving the wind and cold here.
-It resulted in some unique photos and videos, I felt completely at one with these animals that trusted me and just came to eat from my hand.
-To give you an idea of how grand this place really is I have included the video of the place and the feeding of the birds below.
+I decided to share some cookies with some tough birds who brave the wind and cold here.
+It resulted in some unique photos and videos, I felt completely one with these animals that confided in me completely and simply came to eat from my hand.

 You can barely see or hear it on the video, but it was really cold up there.
-On this day there was a strong wind of about 40 kilometers per hour and the temperature had already passed -16.
-You could stand on the side where the birds were fine out of the wind in the sun and still enjoy.
-The other side simply couldn't be sustained for more than a minute.
-In the video I briefly walk over to it, but really enjoying it was simply not possible on this side.
-I ate a sandwich in the restaurant with a view and took the train back down.
-Time to travel by gondola to Grindelwald.
+There was a strong wind this day of approximately 40 kilometers per hour and the temperature had now passed -16.
+You could stand in the sun on the side where the birds were, out of the wind and still enjoy it.
+The other side simply couldn't be held for more than a minute.
+In the video I walk there briefly, but really enjoying it was simply not possible on this side.

-With the Eiger Express gondola to Grindelwald
+7. With the Eiger Express gondola to Grindelwald

 The quintessential mountain village of Grindelwald is spectacular and I highly recommend a visit if your itinerary allows.
 When you travel from Jungfraujoch to Grindelwald you can take this gigantic gondola, the Eiger Express, from the Eiger glacier.
 It is the largest and most modern gondola in the world and spans over 6 kilometers in just 15 minutes.

-Paragliding in Lauterbrunnen or Interlaken
+8. Paragliding in Lauterbrunnen or Interlaken

-Helicopter Flight and Landing on a Glacier
+9. Helicopter flight and landing on a glacier

 And about bucket list activities spoken… During my stay in Lauterbrunnen I noticed that one helicopter after another took off and landed in the valley.
 They often transported wood or other heavy equipment, but after a quick Google search I soon found out that many of these flights are also recreational.